lowdefy/lowdefy-docs/docs/config/users.md

 ---
 id: users
-title: User Profile
+title: User Attributes
-sidebar_label: User Profile
+sidebar_label: User Attributes
 ---

 Lowdefy manages application user registration and authentication, but also provides the ability to define custom user attributes which can be referenced in the data context.